tentakuru/Tutorial/README.md

 1. In cmd, install pyinstaller by doing `pip3 install pyinstaller`
 2. In cmd (in TG folder) do `pyinstaller -F callsubprocess.py` .
 This will create a .exe of callsubprocess.py called callsubprocess.exe in the subfolder \dist\.
 Move this file into the main TG folder.
 3. Rename callsubprocess.exe to tgmain-cuda.exe (backup original file first).
-4. In the TG folder create a file called GAN.txt with the contents 0 and save the file.
+4. In the TG folder create a file called GAN.txt with the contents 0 and save the file. **No whitespace (enter, spaces) can be in the file, only a 0.**

 You're done.
 Test it with a video, it will use your own TecoGAN with much faster loading/processing speeds.
 Note that the video process is changed from doing one output folder at a time in separate tgmain-cuda.exes to doing all output folders in one tgmain-cuda.exe and then aborting the process for all remaining calls from the host program (will flash a bunch of cmd windows but isn't any problem)